 Your Yoga Nidra Practice

 The style I practice and teach is rooted in the Amrit Method, developed by Yogi Amrit Desai.
-What sets it apart is that it does not treat the body as something to get past.
+It does not treat the body as something to get past.
 It moves through each layer of your being with full respect for what is already there.
 You are not fixing anything.
 You are meeting yourself exactly where you are.

 Thirty minutes of Yoga Nidra is said to provide the equivalent rest of two to four hours of sleep.
-That is not a marketing claim.
-It is a finding from research on delta brainwave activity during the practice.
+That is a finding from research on delta brainwave activity during the practice.

-What To Expect The practice will guide you through a body scan, breath awareness, pairs of opposites, and a journey through the five koshas, the layers of your being from the outermost physical body to the innermost bliss body.
-You will be invited to set a Sankalpa, a personal intention, at the beginning.
+The practice moves through a body scan, breath awareness, pairs of opposites, and a journey through the five koshas — from your outermost physical body to your innermost bliss body.
+At the beginning you will be invited to set a Sankalpa, a personal intention.
 Keep it simple.
 One sentence.
 Something true.

 You may feel like you drifted off.
 You may feel like nothing happened.
 Both are normal.
 The practice is working either way.

-Before You Press Play Find a comfortable position lying on your back.
+Lie on your back.
 A blanket and an eye pillow help.
 Turn your phone to do not disturb.
-Tell anyone nearby that you need 30 uninterrupted minutes.
+Tell anyone nearby you need 30 uninterrupted minutes.
 This is not indulgent.
 This is the practice.

 Read it after your practice for the best experience.

-You just traveled through five layers of yourself.
+You just traveled through five layers of your energetic body.

 Most people feel something shift in that section and have no idea why.

-The chakras are energy centers that correspond to real regions of your body and real patterns in your life.
+The chakras are energy centers that correspond to regions of your body and patterns in your life.

 When one is blocked, you feel it.
 When the system is flowing, you feel that too.